 Yes, there are sector-related rules, such as rules applicable to the banking, insurance, leasing and gambling sectors.
-These rules are imperative for M&A transactions within the relevant sector, and their breach may result in: (i) nullity of the transaction; (ii) suspension of acquired voting rights; (iii) revocation of licences; or (iv) fines, etc. For example, the banking sector is strictly monitored by its regulator, the Central Bank of Montenegro (CBoM).
+These rules are imperative for M&A transactions within the relevant sector, and their breach may result in: (i) nullity of the transaction; (ii) suspension of acquired voting rights; (iii) revocation of licences; or (iv) fines, etc.

+For example, the banking sector is strictly monitored by its regulator, the CBoM.
 Therefore, any direct or indirect acquisition of qualified ownership in a bank is subject to prior approval by the CBoM.